kugelm/schnipslr/index.md

 # Blog Schnipsl

-Was sich so an Schnipsln ansammelt:
+was sich so an Schnipsln ansammelt:

 <ul>
   {% for post in site.posts %}